Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Simulation Studies

-Figures \ref{fig:sim:median_e5} and \ref{fig:sim:Q15_e5} display violin plots of the distributions of the median and 15th quantile statistic across $R = 100$ Monte Carlo simulations for $\epsilon = 5$.
-(Results of the 90th quantile statistic and all three statistics for $\epsilon = \{4, 3\}$ tell a similar story and are included in the Supplementary Materials for further reading.)
+Figures \ref{fig:sim:median_e5} displays violin plots of the distributions of the median statistic across $R = 100$ Monte Carlo simulations for $\epsilon = 5$.
+(Results of the 15th and the 90th quantile statistics and all three statistics for $\epsilon = \{4, 3\}$ tell a similar story and are in the Supplementary Materials.)
 The distributions from the confidential data are included and labeled as ``Data" for comparison.
 A dashed horizontal line marking the analytical value from Beta(0.5, 3), the generating distribution, is included in each plot.
 The closer the resulting violin plot from a data synthesizer is to the one for Data and the dashed horizontal line, the higher the utility is for that statistic.

-As with the global utility evaluation, the Weighted has overall the highest utility, at the price of achieving an aDP guarantee.
-Among the remaining synthesizers, the Censor\_w once again shows the highest utility performance for the median and the 15th quantile statistics.
-The Weighted-e overall has better utility performance on these analysis-specific utility measures as compared to the global utility measures discussed earlier.
-The Censor\_uw performs worse than the Censor\_w in all statistics because censoring is invoked on more data records in every dataset.
+As with the global utility evaluation, the Weighted (aDP) has overall the highest utility, at the price of achieving an aDP guarantee.
+Among the remaining synthesizers, the Censor\_w (DP) once again shows the highest utility performance for the median statistic.
+The Weighted-e (aDP) overall has better utility performance on these analysis-specific utility measures as compared to the global utility measures discussed earlier.
+The Censor\_uw (DP) performs worse than the Censor\_w (DP) in all statistics because censoring is invoked on more data records in every dataset.